Ancient history & the Domesday Book

 The story of Wythenshawe is the story of three ancient townships, Northenden in the north of Wythenshawe and Baguley in the west - both appearing in the Domesday Book of 1086 - and the third was Northen Etchells, the eastern part of Wythenshawe.
 Down the centuries the fortunes of these three rural townships were interwoven, bound together partly by the waters of the River Mersey, Baguley Brook, Fairywell Brook and Gatley Brook and partly through the matrimonial webs of the Tatton family, squires of Wythenshawe Hall.

-Wythenshawe Hall, set in the 250-acres of Wythenshawe Park, was the home of the Tatton family for over 600 years.
+Wythenshawe Hall, set in the 280 acres of Wythenshawe Park, was the home of the Tatton family for over 600 years.
 It is now owned by Manchester City Council, having been given to the City by Lord & Lady Simon in 1926 to be enjoyed ever after by the people of Manchester and beyond.
 The Hall served as a museum and art gallery until it was closed in 2010.
-With the help of the Friends of Wythenshawe Hall volunteer group, which was established in 2012, the Hall is once again open regularly to visitors to explore this much-loved landmark of Wythenshawe, but in March 2016 it suffered serious fire damage.
+A group of volunteers – Friends of Wythenshawe Hall – reopened the hall to visitors to explore this much-loved landmark of Wythenshawe, but in March 2016 it suffered serious fire damage.
 Overseen by Historic England, the Grade II listed building is being slowly restored and the first phase completes in the summer of 2018.